NVDLI/LDL/README.md

 * NVIDIA Deep Learning Institute (DLI) book site: http://www.nvidia.com/dli-books

-LDL can also be purchased at Amazon.com: https://www.amazon.com/Learning-Deep-Practice-Transformers-TensorFlow/dp/0137470355
+The LDL book can also be purchased at Amazon.com: https://www.amazon.com/Learning-Deep-Practice-Transformers-TensorFlow/dp/0137470355

 Some of the code examples rely on datasets that are not in the repository itself.
 This file provides all information needed to obtain these datasets and to run the programming examples.
 Further, the code examples are well documented in the Jupyter notebook versions.
-However, the purpose of the examples are to illustrate concepts taught in the LDL book.
+However, the purpose of the examples are to illustrate concepts taught in the LDL book and videos.
 The examples should be considered in that context, and are best consumed in conjunction with reading the book.

 ## Docker Files
 The repository contains two Docker files to simplify running the code examples under Docker: